 The VCU Department of Oral and Maxillofacial Surgery has an intricate history with that of the School of Dentistry, the VCU Medical Center and VCU.
 The School of Dentistry was originally established in 1893 when the University College of Medicine opened as the Medical College of Virginia.
 A dental department was one of its original divisions.
 The Medical College of Virginia inaugurated a dental education program in 1897, and in 1913 the two schools merged to form the MCV School of Dentistry, now part of the VCU Medical Center.
 In 1968, the Medical College of Virginia merged with Richmond Professional Institute to form Virginia Commonwealth University.
 The School of Dentistry is located on the MCV Campus.

 While the VCU OMFS department is primarily based within VCU School of Dentistry, it is also a division within the Department of Surgery of the VCU School of Medicine, with the OMFS faculty members having dual appointments in both schools.
-Departmental academic offices for the faculty are located in the Wood Memorial Building, while the outpatient faculty practice is in the Lyons Dental Building.
+Departmental academic offices for the faculty are located in VCU Dental Building 1, while the outpatient faculty practice is in the Lyons Dental Building.
 The in-hospital patient care and the outpatient Residency Program Clinic are located at the VCU Medical Center hospital.
 The Residency program is primarily based in the VCU Medical Center with an affiliation with the VCU School of Dentistry.